 Many people believe that if you schedule a hearing date before or after a holiday the officer is less likely to show up.
 This, however, is not true.
 Part of an officer’s job is to show up in court, and they are very aware of these dates when they schedule vacation.
 In addition, judges are very aware of this common myth.

 Once a ticket is in the system there is very little an officer can do.
 Many people think they can influence other officers in not showing up, this is illegal.
 Officers routinely not showing up in court is frowned upon.

 Arguing the technicalities in court will help

-In order to dismiss a ticket there has to be an overwhelming amount of evidence as well as major mistake on part of the officer.
+In order to dismiss a ticket, there has to be an overwhelming amount of evidence as well as a major mistake on part of the officer.